aedobbyn/beer-data-science/compile/compile.md

+Now we'll want to get a sense of the distribution and spread of beers in our dataset.
+First off, we'll ask: which collapsed styles do the majority of beers in the database fall into?

 **Find the Most Popualar Styles**

-What collapsed styles do the majority of beers in the database fall into?

 We find the mean ABV, IBU, and SRM per collapsed style and arrange collapsed styles by the number of beers that fall into them.
 (Of course, the collapsed style that a beer falls into is dependent on how we collapse styles; if we looped all Double IPAs in with IPAs then the category IPA would be much bigger than it is if we keep the two separate.)

-We drop beers in styles that are below the mean popularity.
+Then we'll drop beers that belong to styles that are below the mean popularity.

 ```r